cassfras21/docker-jrivermc/README.md

 * Easy data backup and restoration

 ### Options
-* MONITOR - Change the screen monitor used for environnement variable DISPLAY.
+* MONITOR - Change the screen monitor used for environment variable DISPLAY.
 Default value is :1 (optional)
 * VNCPASS - VNC password is by default 'jriver' (optional)
 * UPDATE - If set to 'yes', JRiver will be updating at the container startup  (optional)